 In the Promo the track appeared to be some kind of electrified rail and something from the future but the reality is nothing of the sort.
 As the ride clunks and bangs its way around the track it seems more reminiscent of carnivals of yesteryear than the future.

 Yes, the ride has a Zero-G Roll which elevates it slightly above a Carnival attraction but the whole thing looks like it could fit on the back of a truck … complete with shoddy announcers and powered along by rotating car tires.
 The initial response from most people was “Is that it?”
 It isn’t fast, it isn’t scary and it’s not even particularly fun.

 It seems a poor choice to us and not what the park needs to get back up to the old days.
-To be fair the PArk is opening a ride a year and last years Electric Eel was a corker, and we hold high hopes for Mako, but this was oversold quite a bit.
+To be fair the Park is opening a ride a year and last year’s ride, Electric Eel was a corker, and we hold high hopes for Mako, but this was oversold quite a bit.
 We get rides are expensive and this is clearly a “Cheap” Option, but they could definitely have added something more exciting than this for the budget. – Our Rating – 2.6

 Journey to Atlantis

 Journey to Atlantis is Seaworld’s Boatacoaster!
 If you don’t know what that is we are not surprised as, as far as we know, we just made that up.
 But it is a very odd but surprisingly effective cross between a roller coaster and a boat ride.
 It starts off as a typical theme park water ride.
 You climb up the lift hill before a big drop into a water splash.
 You then float around on the waterway before entering a building.
 After a shot Dart ride segment, the ride is lifted vertically on a lift system before heading out onto the roller coaster segments.
 These are not the greatest ride sections but the very fact you are in a boat makes them more thrilling than you would expect. – Our Rating – 3.4